alleotech/project-template-wordpress/README.md

 project-template-wordpress
 ==========================

 This is a template for the new project using WordPress.
+It is heavily based on the work done in [project-template](https://github.com/QoboLtd/project-template).

 Install
 -------